 Our analyses highlight the importance of considering the monsoon pattern, especially the position of the maximum wind intensity over the Arabian Sea.
 The mechanisms behind productivity changes are summarised on figure 14.
-We examine the monsoon pattern through the SLP barycentre position of the depression covering the summer monsoons regions (SLPa-5 barycentre).
-The SLPa-5 barycentre is moved to the East in glacial climates and far North in climates where monsoon is enhanced (Fig. 11), which highlights the influence of the ice sheet cover (Pausata et al., 2011) and of the orbital astronomical parameters (Anderson and Prell, 1992).
+We examine the

+- 10 monsoon pattern through the SLP barycentre position of the depression covering the summer monsoons regions (SLPa-5 barycentre).
+The SLPa-5 barycentre is moved to the East in glacial climates and far North in climates where monsoon is enhanced (Fig. 11), which highlights the influence of the ice sheet cover (Pausata et al., 2011) and of the astronomical parameters (Anderson and Prell, 1992).
 The monsoon pattern affects the wind stress and wind stress curl efficiency to bring more or less nutrients to the surface layers.
 A change in the pattern can reduce or increase the area on which the winds are effective.
-This study also highlights the combined effects of wind stress and wind stress curl related processes on productivity.
+This - 15 study also highlights the combined effects of wind stress and wind stress curl related processes on productivity.
 Neither wind intensity nor wind stress curl alone can explain productivity changes.

 We need to keep in mind that the model's coarse resolution does not allow for a very precise representation of the region dynamics.
-This may have altered the relative weight of the processes related to wind stress and wind stress curl and can explain why the orbital astronomical signal is weak in the productivity changes.
-Arabian Sea productivity in the CTRL simulation shows quite large differences with observations, especially for the high coastal productivity extension in the western Arabian Sea (Fig. 3a).
+This may have altered the relative weight of the processes related to wind stress and wind stress curl and can explain why the astronomical signal is weak in the productivity changes.
+Arabian Sea productivity in the CTRL simulation shows quite

+- 20 large differences with observations, especially for the high coastal productivity extension in the western Arabian Sea (Fig. 3a).
 This can result from the model coarse resolution which prevents the representation of meso-scale processes such as eddies.
 These fine-scale processes are shown to be of importance for the coupling between biology and physics (Resplandy et al., 2011).
 Moreover, these meso-scale processes contribute strongly to the export of nutrients offshore and thus can explain why our high productivity area is more restricted to the coast than in the observations.
-From our set of simulations we cannot assess the effect of the underestimation of productivity on our results.
+From our set of simulations we cannot assess - 25 the effect of the underestimation of productivity on our results.
 Our simulations may underestimate productivity levels and variations but since most of the main physical processes are represented we can draw conclusions on the link between these processes and productivity and their changes through time.
 A way to overcome these limitations and to quantify their effects would be to work with several other models and to analyse the coupling between biology and physics in those different models.

 We demonstrated that both changes in wind stress and wind stress curl can affect productivity at the time-scales of thousands of years (Fig. 10).
 The same effects of wind stress and wind stress curl changes on productivity can be found at the inter-annual time-scale (Fig. 4).
-Figure 4 illustrates the combined effects of wind stress and wind stress curl on productivity in the coastal Arabian Sea at the inter-annual time-scale.
-It shows that if the summer (JJAS) wind stress and wind stress curl intensities are higher than their summer average, productivity is higher than average in coastal Arabian Sea (upper-right quadrant).
-It also highlights that the higher the wind stress and the wind stress curl anomalies, the higher the productivity change, and conversely.
-Figure 4 also shows that a high wind stress curl (resp., wind stress) can compensate a reduced wind stress (resp., wind stress curl) intensity and lead to higher than average productivity (lower-right and upper-left quadrants of figure 4, respectively).
 The relationship between changes in stress or curl and productivity is similar to the one we found for the glacial-interglacial climate changes (Figs. 4 and 10).
 It could be interesting to further investigate these relationships by looking at high resolution models and re-analyses.